ChienChienChien/Material_Forecasting_System/README.md

   </tr>
 </table>

+The alert framework helps users answer the following questions:

+- Which raw materials are at risk of shortage?
+- When is the shortage expected to occur?
+- Is the issue caused by insufficient total inventory or by materials that have not yet been released for use?
+- How much response time remains?
+- Which items should be prioritized?

 ### Raw Material Inventory Forecast Matrix

 💡 Build a daily view of raw material movements for the next three months